willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 ## What Can *You* Do Now?

-- Have a **mental framework** to think about repeatability. ← This talk
+- Have a **mental framework** to think about repeatability. ← this talk

 --